wikimedia/fresh/Tutorial.md

 * `--interactive` `--tty`: These make it possible for you to type into the container's bash prompt.

-* `-e 'HOME=/tmp'`: The Wikimedia base images run as the unprivileged `nobody` user inside the container, which has no home directory.
-  This is for compatibility with various CLI utilities that assume the `$HOME` directory to exist.

 * `--mount`: This is used to expose the current working directory from the host machine, to the container.
 Typically a Git project with source code.
 See [Docker Docs: mount](https://docs.docker.com/storage/bind-mounts/)